-(c) Law & You: HOME Legal Awareness Workshops
+(a) Law & You: HOME Legal Awareness Workshops

 Students help make relevant law accessible to foreign domestic workers, through legal education workshops.
 The purpose is to raise awareness of legal rights, liabilities and responsibilities, and of self-help remedies like alternative means of conflict resolution.

 The previous batch of presenters will be working alongside a new group of student presenters (4-5 students) with the aim of training them.
 In addition, they are involved in expanding and refining the current scope of the workshops.
 HOME is also exploring the possibility of students developing written course materials such as informative brochures, pamphlets etc that FDWs can refer to.

 Students will take part in a 6-week internship, working in various areas including: at the HOME Help Desk; legal clinic; research on trafficking in persons; accompanying workers to relevant meetings; and helping with the organization of a regional meeting on legal aid for migrant workers and victims of trafficking in ASEAN.
 There will be two cycles of internships involving two students each, and the internships will take place at HOME’s Waterloo Centre and Geylang offices during office hours from 10am to 6pm.

 Students assist staff with client interviews on-site at the HOME Help Desk at Waterloo Centre (in the later part of 2014, this may shift to HOME’s new office in Geylang).
 Recently there have been a number of Philippine Overseas Employment Administration (POEA) cases involving claims by Filipino domestic workers for employment agency fees.